(¿Prefieres leerlo en español? Haz clic aquí.)

-You received collection of awesome tunes in exchange: a truly limited-edition album that is not available in stores, online, or on streaming platforms.
+This idea was turned into a reality via the crowdfunding platform Verkami.
+You received collection of awesome tunes in exchange : a truly limited-edition album that is not available in stores, online, or on streaming platforms.

 Music is always a part of the fabric of our lives, but now more than ever we depend on it to lift us up in these difficult, uncertain times.
 Some of us are in quarantine or sheltering in place, unable to leave our homes.
 Some of us are just worried about the future.
 In the midst of all this darkness, musicians around the world are offering a little happiness and a little hope – hundreds of free concerts in streaming!
 Online music festivals!
 You can enjoy hundreds of thousands of their songs, also for free, via YouTube or Spotify playlists.
 That’s just awesome.

-And while the musicians love that you’re enjoying the music, and they’re so happy to help make this global emergency seem a little less terrible and overwhelming for everyone, we’re feeling pretty overwhelmed too.
+And while the musicians love that you’re enjoying the music, and they’re happy to help make this global emergency seem a little less terrible and overwhelming for everyone, they’re feeling pretty overwhelmed too.

-Spotify, YouTube, online concerts: these ways of listening involve no financial compensation for the artists.
+Spotify, YouTube, streaming concerts: these ways of enjoying music involve little to no financial compensation for the artists.
 That’s right – no money at all.
 (To find out how many streams it takes to make just one dollar on YouTube, check out this article.)

-Music isn’t just beautiful background noise to the people who create it: it’s also our livelihood.
-It’s how they feed our kids and pay our bills.
+Music isn’t just beautiful background noise to the people who create it: it’s also their livelihood.
+It’s how they feed their kids and pay their bills.
 Right now, many of them can’t.
-Most of them have had 100% of their work cancelled from March through as far as 2021.
+Most of them have had 100% of their work cancelled from March 2020 through as far as 2021.
 No partial salary, no unemployment.
 No government assistance or private funding.
 From one day to the next, all money for basics like rent, food, and utilities were simply gone.

 Tori was sitting at home in quarantine, looking out at the deserted street and thinking, “what can we do?”